noproplem/defcon_openctf_2018/firewalker_writeup/README.md

 # Challenges

 This is a writeup of a series of challenges called firewalker{0-3} released as part of OpenCTF 2018 @ DEFCON26.
-We managed to solve fire_walker 0-2 during the competition, and we believe we found a solution for firewalker_3 a few days after the competition ended.
+We managed to solve fire_walker 0-2 during the competition, and we believe we found a partial solution for firewalker_3 a few days after the competition ended.
+Specifically, firewalker_3 required our firewall-avoiding client to also talk SSL to the server, unlike the other challenges.
+This part we didn't implement, only the firewall part.
 The challenge points were 50, 200, 350 and 500, respectively.

 Each challenge consists of (ip, port) for a webserver, a HTTP GET endpoint exposing the flag, e.g. `/flag-4ae60838.txt`, and, crucially, a set of iptables rules that protect this HTTP endpoint.
 So the point of the challenges is to craft an HTTP GET request that passes these filter rules.